What is the CISMP?

 - Our track record.
 URM is by far the most experienced and successful training provider in the UK, having delivered the course for over 15 years and having consistently achieved a pass rate of 98% and above.

 - 3rd party validation.
-URM's BCS CISMP course is certified in the NCSC Certified Training scheme.
+URM's BCS CISMP course is certified by the National Cyber Security Centre (NCSC) Assured Training.

 What Changes Were Made by BCS in 2020?